|This scene at La Recoleta Cemetery particularly caught our eye.

 Set in 5.5 hectares (14 acres), the site contains 4691 vaults, all above ground, of which 94 have been declared National Historical Monuments by the Argentine government and are protected by the state.
 The entrance to the cemetery is through neo-classical gates with tall Doric columns.
-The cemetery contains many elaborate marble mausoleums, decorated with statues, in a wide variety of architectural styles such as Art Deco, Art Nouveau, Baroque, and Neo-Gothic, and most materials used between 1880 and 1930 in the construction of tombs were imported from Paris and Milan.
+The cemetery contains many elaborate marble mausoleums, decorated with statues, in various architectural styles such as Art Deco, Art Nouveau, Baroque, Neo-Gothic, and most materials used between 1880 and 1930 in the construction of tombs were imported from Paris and Milan.

 The entire cemetery is laid out in sections like city blocks, with wide tree-lined main walkways branching into sidewalks filled with mausoleums.
-These mausoleums are still being used by rich families in Argentina that have their own vault and keep their deceased there.
+These mausoleums are still being used by affluent families in Argentina with their own vault and keep their deceased there.
 While many of the mausoleums are in fine shape and well-maintained, others have fallen into disrepair.
 Several can be found with broken glass and littered with rubbish.
-Among many memorials are works by notable Argentine sculptors, Lola Mora and Luis Perlotti for instance.
-The tomb of Liliana Crociati de Szaszak, due to its unusual design, is of special interest.”
+Among many memorials are works by notable Argentine sculptors Lola Mora and Luis Perlotti, for instance.
+The tomb of Liliana Crociati de Szaszak, due to its unusual design, is of particular interest.”

-Other than our English speaking hotel staff, we’ve had little opportunity to converse with English speaking people while out and about.
-And, in this particular area of Palermo, there are considerably less tourists than in other parts of the city of Buenos Aires.
+Besides our English-speaking hotel staff, we’ve had little opportunity to converse with English-speaking people while out and about.
+And, in this particular area of Palermo, there are considerably fewer tourists than in other parts of Buenos Aires.

-As it turned out, the four of us shared a table at the restaurant and had a lovely dinner together.
-It couldn’t have been more enjoyable.
-Back at our hotel after dark, we grabbed my computer and headed to the hotel bar where we watched an episode of “Top of the Lake.”
-There wasn’t another hotel guest in sight.
+Back at our hotel after dark, we grabbed my computer and headed to the hotel bar where we watched an episode of “Top of the Lake.” as it turned out, the four of us shared a table at the restaurant and had a lovely dinner together.
+It couldn’t have been more enjoyable. , There wasn’t another hotel guest to be seen.

 We’ll be back tomorrow with photos of Evita (Eva) Perrone’s mausoleum, which most visitors flock to when visiting La Recoleta Cemetery.
 It was a good day.
 Please check back tomorrow for more.

-In tomorrow’s post, we’d like to mention a little more about today being our 2000th post!
+We want to mention a little more about today being our 2000th post in tomorrow’s post!
 We can’t believe it!
 Can you?

 Photo from one year ago today, January 16, 2017: